-Product name:

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation establishing a list of environmentally sustainable economic activities.
+Sustainable investment means an Product name:Legal entity identifier:Berenberg Euro Floating Rate529900YAMQ69JS82JD27Notes (SGB) investment in an economic activity that contributes to Environmental and/or social characteristics an environmental or social objective, Does this financial product have a sustainable investment objective? provided that the investment does not significantly ● ●□ Yes harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-(EU) 2020/852,

-Berenberg Absolute Return 529900GJGODKFAXZ0C51 European Equities Environmental and/or social characteristics Does this financial product have a sustainable investment objective? ● □ Yes □⊠ No \square It will make a minimum of promotes sustainable investments environmental/social with an environmental characteristics and while it objective:% does not have as its objective a sustainable in economic activities that investment, it will have a qualify as environmentally minimum proportion of % of sustainable under the EU sustainable investments Taxonomy in economic activities that qualify ☐ with an environmental environmentally sustainable objective in economic under the EU Taxonomy activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental obiective in economic activities that do not qualify environmentally sustainable under the EU Taxonomy ☐ with a social objective It will make a minimum of sustainable investments with a social objective is:% Itpromotes environmental/social characteristics, but does not make any sustainable investments.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective is:% It will make a minimum of sustainable investments.

-Legal entity identifier: